Joachim Peiper: Western Front, 1944

 In March 1944, the LSSAH was withdrawn from the Eastern Front and sent to be reformed in Nazi-occupied Belgium.
 New and replacement soldiers were integrated into their ranks; most were adolescent boys, unlike the Nazi ideologue, fanatical soldiers from the 1930s.
-The difficult training and the brutal hazing-and-initiation rituals to which the new soldiers were subjected resulted in five soldiers being executed for not meeting the standards of Kampfgruppe Peiper; SS-Obersturmbannführer Peiper then ordered the new soldiers to look at the corpses of the failed soldiers.
+The difficult training and the brutal hazing-and-initiation rituals to which the new soldiers were subjected resulted in five soldiers being executed for not meeting the standards of Kampfgruppe Peiper; SS-Obersturmbannführer Peiper then allegedly ordered the new soldiers to look at the corpses of the failed soldiers.
 In 1956, the judicial authorities of the Federal Republic of Germany opened a war crime case to investigate the accusation that Peiper deliberately killed some of his own Waffen-SS soldiers as a point of unit discipline.
 In 1966, Peiper claimed he knew nothing of it, and the lack of contradictory evidence and witnesses closed the case.

 As the Allied invasion (Operation Overlord, 6 June 1944) began, the LSSAH were deployed to the coast of the English Channel to confront the expected Allied invasion at Pas de Calais in northern France; transport to the frontlines was limited, and the Allied air forces controlled the skies.
 From 18 July 1944, the Kampfgruppe Peiper regiment saw action, but Peiper rarely was at the frontlines, because of the uneven terrain and the requisite radio silence.
 As with the other Waffen-SS and Wehrmacht units in the area, Kampfgruppe Peiper fought defensively until Operation Cobra (25–31 July 1944) collapsed the German front when the US Army destroyed every tank of the LSSAH and killed 25 per cent of their force of 19,618 soldiers.

 After suffering a nervous breakdown during the fighting around Caen, Peiper was relieved of command on 2 August 1944.
 In September–October 1944 he was hospitalized; initially in Paris, and then to Tegernsee Reserve Hospital in Bavaria near his wife Sigi and children.

 So Peiper was not in command of the 1st SS Panzer Regiment during Operation Luttich (7–13 August 1944), the series of failed counter-attacks at Avranches.

 He rejoined his regiment in October 1944.
 In November, the 1st SS Panzer Corps was moved to the Cologne area to assist cleanup after Allied bombing.
 The new recruits were appalled by having to retrieve mashed and mangled bodies.
 Peiper remarked, "Their hatred for the enemy was such ...
 I swear it.
 I could not always keep it under control."
 After going to Duren after a raid he confessed that he "wanted to castrate the swine who did this with a broken glass bottle" Peiper and his men wanted revenge.